LieberInstitute/SPEAQeasy/README.md

 + `--small_test`	Uses sample files located in the test folder as input.
 Overrides the "--input" option.
 + `--force_trim`  Include this flag to perform triming on all inputs.
 By default, only inputs failing fastQC on the adapter content metric are trimmed.
 + `--use_salmon`  Include this flag to quantify transcripts with Salmon rather than the default of Kallisto.
++ `--custom_anno [label]` Include this flag to indicate that the directory specified with `--annotation [dir]` includes user-provided annotation files to use instead of the default files.
+See the "Using custom annotation" section for more details.

 ### Nextflow Options ###